 As a call to local governments to propose bold solutions, the Mayors Challenge incentivizes local leaders to think creatively, test new approaches, and identify groundbreaking new innovations in any policy area – from public health to sustainability to arts and culture.
 The competition includes a $5 million USD grand prize and four $1 million awards to the cities that generate the most powerful ideas.
-Across the U.S. and Europe, nearly 500 cities have accepted the challenge, with the following cities emerging as winners: Providence, RI; Chicago, IL; Houston, TX; Santa Monica; CA; Philadelphia, PA; Barcelona, Spain; Athens, Greece; Kirklees, U.K.; Stockholm, Sweden; and Warsaw, Poland.
+Across the U.S. and Europe, nearly 500 cities accepted the challenge, with the following cities emerging as winners: Providence, RI; Chicago, IL; Houston, TX; Santa Monica; CA; Philadelphia, PA; Barcelona, Spain; Athens, Greece; Kirklees, U.K.; Stockholm, Sweden; and Warsaw, Poland.
 The competition now moves to Latin America and the Caribbean where over 900 cities are eligible to apply.

 BUILDING CAPACITY FOR INNOVATION

 Mayors Challenge finalists evolve their ideas over several months through personalized coaching and skills-building.
 A highlight of the coaching process is Ideas Camp – a two-day conference convening municipal leaders from each city as well as leading innovation, policy, and programming experts who partner with and push city teams to stretch, strenghten and refine their innovations.

 TURNING IDEAS INTO REALITY